 on your application.

 skaffold dev is run, Skaffold will first do a full build, test and deploy of all artifacts specified in the

 skaffold.yaml, similar to

 skaffold run.
 By default, Skaffold will exit if any of these stages fails.
-Upon successful build and deploy, Skaffold will start watching all source file dependencies for all artifacts specified in the project.
+Upon successful build, test and deploy, Skaffold will start watching all source file dependencies for all artifacts specified in the project.
 As changes are made to these source files, Skaffold will rebuild and retest the associated artifacts, and redeploy the new changes to your cluster.

 The dev loop will run until the user cancels the Skaffold process with